-Prior to December 1st, Fury had a lot to reveal regarding what was left in the tank.
+Before December 1st, Fury had a lot to reveal regarding what was left in the tank.
 This following a lengthy 30-month absence from the sport.

 “Tyson answered all the question marks held against him before the fight and proved himself more than ready to be back operating at the highest level,” said Warren.

 “Don’t forget, this was a fight, according to a certain someone, that first of all was never going to happen.
-Then it didn’t sell any tickets and finally, of course, Tyson Fury is the most boring fighter out there.
+Then it didn’t sell any tickets, and finally, of course, Tyson Fury is the most boring fighter out there.

-“I said whoever won the fight would be the No.1 and in my eyes and that of numerous astute judges, Tyson did win and he is the champion.
+“I said whoever won the fight would be the No.1, and in my eyes and that of numerous astute judges, Tyson did win, and he is the champion.

 “I must give a special mention to Ben Davison, who did exceptionally well on the night in what was the culmination of his fantastic work in getting Tyson into shape and preparing him for the fight.